Trusted Publishers

 How Trusted Publishers Work

-- Verification: The package repository verifies the token and checks it against configured trusted publishers
+- The package repository verifies the token against your configured trusted publisher settings

 This eliminates the need to store long-lived secrets in your repository.